The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Introduction

-\thomas{In region of slow thermal relaxation, VSI turbulence might be weak or completely suppressed.
-Other instability mechanisms, operational with slower rates of cooling, could potentially cause turbulence in these zones. \citet{Marcus2016} discussed the Zombie Vortex Instability (ZVI, \citet{Marcus2015}), as a possible source of turbulence in stably stratified regions of adiabatic gas.
+In regions of slow thermal relaxation, VSI turbulence might be weak or completely suppressed.
+Other instability mechanisms, operational with lower rates of cooling, could potentially cause turbulence in these zones. \citet{Marcus2016} discussed the Zombie Vortex Instability \citep[ZVI,][]{Marcus2015}, as a possible source of turbulence in stably stratified regions of adiabatic gas.
 Optically thin cooling or radiative diffusion inhibit the ZVI, making it operable in regions where the VSI can not create turbulence.

-Another alternative source of turbulence in PPDs with slower cooling and a negative radial entropy gradient is the Convective Overstability (COS, \citet{Klahr2014}).
+Another alternative source of turbulence in PPDs with slower cooling and a negative radial entropy gradient is the Convective Overstability \citep[COS, ][]{Klahr2014}.
 This mechanism creates weak turbulence in regions where the thermal relaxation time is $\tau \sim 1/ \gamma \Omega$.
 COS might thus be active in parts of PPDs that are also susceptible to VSI or have too low cooling rates for the VSI, depending on the local stratification \citep{Pfeil2019}.
-Due to the comparably low growth rates of the COS, one can, however, assume the VSI to be the dominant mechanism in most regions that are both susceptible to the VSI and to the COS.

-So far, numerical studies of the VSI have relied on isothermal or isentropic equations of state \citep[e.g.][]{Nelson2013}, or on a simplified treatment of radiative transfer via flux limited diffusion \citep{Stoll2014} or a fixed prescribed cooling time \citep{Flock2017, Manger2018}.
-It is, thus, not clear to date, how VSI turbulence evolves in PPDs with a complex density and temperature structure, where the local rate of thermal relaxation has a complex spatial distribution dependent on the disk's local stratification.}
+So far, numerical studies of the VSI have relied on isothermal or isentropic equations of state \citep[e.g.][]{Nelson2013}, on a simplified treatment of radiation hydrodynamics via flux-limited diffusion \citep{Stoll2014,Flock2017} or a spatially and temporally fixed prescribed cooling time \citep{Manger2018}.
+It is, thus, not clear to date, how VSI turbulence evolves in PPDs with a complex density and temperature structure, where the local rate of thermal relaxation has a complex spatial distribution dependent on the disk's local stratification.

-For this reason, we conduct two- and three-dimensional simulations of stratified circumstellar disks, including a prescription of thermal relaxation that is deduced from the local disk structure and takes processes like collisional dust-to-gas coupling, optically thin and optically thick radiative cooling into account.
+For this reason, we conduct two- and three-dimensional simulations of stratified circumstellar disks, including a prescription of thermal relaxation that is deduced from the local disk structure and takes processes like collisional dust-to-gas coupling, optically thin and optically thick radiative cooling into account, which allows for a more realistic study of the VSI in the upper disk atmosphere.
 We first introduce our slightly simplified version of the thermal relaxation model by \citet{Malygin2017} in \autoref{sec:Malygin}.

 We then deduce the structure of a PPD in centrifugal and thermal equilibrium from the steady state accretion disk model we already used in \citet{Pfeil2019}, to get a set of initial conditions for our simulations (\autoref{sec:Structure}).